• Skip to primary navigation

 Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center.

 In this episode, Elizabeth (former code-team nurse) takes the lead in discussing what’s important for new nurses to know about STEMI, stroke, and sepsis.
 We discuss nursing care and the big three – Code STEMI, Code Stroke, and Code Sepsis.
-Please note, this episode was recorded in January 2017, and the latest evidence at that time.
+Please note, this episode was recorded in January 2017, and reflective of the latest evidence at that time.
 The best practices surrounding treatment of these evolve continually and we encourage you to ensure you’re referring to the latest evidence and facility policy while providing patient care.

 Code STEMI

-• ST-elevated Myocardial Infarction
+• STEMI = ST-elevated Myocardial Infarction

 • American Heart Association – Recommendation for Criteria for STEMI Systems of Care